 The AMRC process modelling team develops and tests techniques and computer-based models for machining processes.

-We investigate metal cutting, composite machining, residual stress/machining distortion, and fatigue life prediction, and validate our models through machining trials and residual stress measurement.
+We investigate metal cutting, residual stress/machining distortion, and validation of simulations through machining trials and on line /off line measurement such as residual stress, cutting forces, temperature,

 We aim to cover all areas of modelling relevant to our industrial partners.